commitdev/zero/README.md

 ## Usage & installation

 As there alot of dependencies it will be easier to use this tool within the provided image, clone the repo and then run `make build-docker-local`.
-The best way then to use this is to alias `docker run -v "$(pwd):/project" sprout:local` as sprout from then you can use the CLI as if it was installed as usual on your machine.
+The best way then to use this is to alias `docker run -v "$(pwd):/project" --user $(id -u):$(id -g) sprout:v0` as sprout from then you can use the CLI as if it was installed as usual on your machine.

 ## Dependencies